 Increase conversions.
 Reach curated audiences that are more likely to convert in your category.

 Improve bids and targeting.
-Set up your ad group to be exclusive to an audience with an in-market audience or available to everyone, but with a bid adjustment for your targeted audience.
+Set up your ad group or campaign to be exclusive to an audience with an in-market audience or available to everyone, but with a bid adjustment for your targeted audience.

 Simple set-up.
 In-market audiences are simple to set up and don’t require UET tags.